ludicast/angular-rails/README.md

 			hasMany:
 				todos: Todo

 * An `autowrap` function added to global namespace.
-This function takes a class to wrap the resource result in and optionally takes a function to pass it in to.
+This function takes a class to wrap the resource result in and optionally takes a function to pass it in to (i.e. if you need a real success function).
 This function is passed in as the success function like so:

 		@all_todo_lists = TodoListService.get {}, autowrap(TodoList)